shubhamrana2374/Data-Science-Practical/README.md

 **Week 6** - In week 6, Logistic Regression method to do the prediction.
 Here , breast cancer data has been used from the [UCI repository]              (http://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29)

+There is no Execercise in **Week 7 and Week 8**.

+**Week 9** - In week 9, Classifying Iris Species has been done using K nearest neighbour search, making predictions and paramter tunning                with cross validation and plotting misclassification error with K.